wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ## Agent permissions

-The agent permissions required will depend on your use case.
+The agent permissions required depend on your use case.
 The policies outlined below are used by launch agents.

 ### Cloud registry permissions